Star Wars: The Clone Wars season 7: Everything we know so far

 The Yuuzhan Vong -- an extragalactic race of invaders from the non-canon New Jedi Order novel series -- would've made a brief appearance in an arc in which a scout ship tested the Republic's defenses (hinting at plans for an invasion).
 Hidalgo said this was "almost like an X-Files episode."

-The final unaired arc we've heard about saw Sen. Padme Amidala and Anakin returning to the water world of Mon Calimari as Padme works to end Chancellor Palpatine's extended term of office.
+The final unaired arc we've heard about saw Sen. Padme Amidala and Anakin returning to the water world of Mon Calamari as Padme works to end Chancellor Palpatine's extended term of office.

 That's all we know about the unused Clone Wars material, but this guide will be updated with more details as they're released.